anyaevostinar/anyaevostinar.github.io/classes/111-w26/lab-conditionals.md

 ---
 layout: page
 title: Conditionals Lab
-permalink: /classes/111-f24/conditionals-lab
+permalink: /classes/111-w26/conditionals-lab
 ---

-This is a lab assignment and so you will not be submitting it.
-However, the concepts and practice will help you on both the homework and quizzes so I encourage you to make a serious effort on it during class and consider finishing it outside of class.
+## Setup

-I recommend making a folder for today's lab in COURSES [as you usually do](getting-started).
+I recommend making a folder for today's lab in [COURSES as you usually do](getting-started).

 Remember you can refer to the [textbook readings](conditionals-prep#resources) if you forget the syntax for something.